marcjnn/marcjnn/README.md

 `featured` [WRKST](https://github.com/marcjnn/wrkst) - my current project built with `Vue.js` - a SPA where teachers can create personalised materials for their students.
 You can checkout the project [here](https://github.com/marcjnn/wrkst).

 #### Other projects you might find interesting:
-♕ Rick & Morty - [code](https://github.com/marcjnn/rick-and-morty-marcjnn) / [www](https://marcjnn.github.io/rick-and-morty-marcjnn/#/) - a webapp made built from scratch with `React.js` using functional components, hooks, async functions to fetch data from API and with fully responsive design based on grid & flex-box
+♕ Rick & Morty - [code](https://github.com/marcjnn/rick-and-morty-marcjnn) / [www](https://marcjnn.github.io/rick-and-morty-marcjnn/#/) - a webapp built from scratch with `React.js` using functional components, hooks, async functions to fetch data from API and with a fully responsive design based on grid & flex-box

 ♕ Ultimate Series Browser - [code](https://github.com/marcjnn/ultimate-series-browser-marcjnn) / [www](https://marcjnn.github.io/ultimate-series-browser-marcjnn/) - this project is all about `JavaScript`, a great example of how I structure my code and principles I try to follow